BaseFEX Exchange Review: A Non-KYC Derivatives Exchange (Exchange)

 Naturally being a futures and derivatives exchange, means that there are restrictions on users from the United States, Canada, China and the usual suspects Iran, North Korea, Syria and Cuba with the policy listed on their website.

-We, therefore, score a zero on this section as trade accounting is crucial for traders to access this information easily to assess returns or losses and also for tax processing purposes.
+We, therefore, score a zero on this section as trade accounting is crucial for traders to access this information quickly to assess returns or losses for tax processing purposes.

 There is a listed insurance fund on the website, where BaseFEX uses the Insurance Fund to take over users unfilled positions before they are taken over by the Auto-Deleveraging System.
 The Insurance Fund comes from liquidations executed with a price better than the bankruptcy price of that position.